Boston movie theaters feature everything from first run movies to indie films, foreign language movies to art movies, and lots in between.

 Warning: you may swear that the seating hasn't been updated since 1953 when movies started being shown here - best to just think of it as part of the ambiance.

 The 9-screen Kendall Square Cinema wins hoards of loyal fans with its eclectic mix of foreign language, restored classics, independent, and documentary films, plus Boston premiers, film festivals, and special screenings.
-Another terrific indie movie theater in the Boston area.

 Mix of first and second run commercial movies plus art, cult, and indie films in hip Davis Square, Somerville.
 The Somerville Theatre also hosts interesting live productions and shows, as well as film festivals.

 The Somerville Theatre is a former live theater that's been converted to a movie theater but still does double-duty as a real theater/performance/concert venue when films aren't showing.
 Sound interesting?
 It can be very interesting . . . just ask those who caught U2's latest performance here.

 The theater is just steps from the T station, as well all the other cool Davis Square restaurants and bars - Redbones BBQ, Diva, Johnny D's, and much, much more.
 This could easily become your favorite spot to catch a flick in the Boston area.

 Bonus: Unlike any other commercial movie theater in the Boston area, the Somerville Theater serves beer and wine, good eats such as Richardson ice cream, and even allows you to bring in outside food.
 After the show, as a bonus, you can drop by the Museum of Bad Art, located in the basement.
 Another bonus: movie tickets are reasonably priced.

 55 Davis Square, Davis Square, Somerville | Red Line/Davis | 617-625-5700